Original air date: September 22, 1967

 - Divine Date: Apollo demands some alone time with Carolyn.
 She doesn't exactly fight it.

-- Fluffy the Terrible: Chekov mentions creatures that can produce their own energy, vis a vis, the electric eel, a worm from Antes IV and something he called "Fluffy".
+- Fluffy the Terrible: Chekov mentions creatures that can produce their own energy, vis a vis, the electric eel, giant worms from Antos IV and something beginning with "The fluffy..."

 - Gilded Cage: The pastoral setting Apollo has conjured looks like Paradise.
 But, it is still a prison if one is not allowed to leave.